isomerpages/moe-marisstellahigh/_cca/CCA (Secondary)/Scouts.md

 *   Train our Scouts to become independent, helpful and useful members of society; and

-*   Maximise the potential of our Scouts to become self-fulfilled individuals who contribute to the betterment of our world.
+*   Holistically develop our scouts in the areas of citizenship, leadership, outdoor competencies, community service, physical fitness, belief system, and creativity.

 **To achieve the CCA’s goals, the following programmes are offered:**

-*   Outdoor activities like camping, backwoodsman cooking, knotting and hiking
+*   Outdoor activities such as camping, backwoods cooking, knot-tying, and orienteering;

 *   Annual Camp, Signature Dxufto Camp, Scout Leadership Camp
 *   Various scouting competitions